tessel/t2-docs/API/Hardware_API.md

 });
 ```

-Tessel 2's button is not yet exposed in the API – but you can change that!
-See [#15](https://github.com/tessel/t2-firmware/issues/107) for a description of what needs to be done.
+## Button

+Tessel 2's button is not programmable.
+It's a reset button; pressing it will cycle power on your Tessel 2.
+You can also reboot with the command line and in JavaScript: see the [Power Management](#power-management) section.

 ## USB Ports